Starting a Business Methodology

 Figure 1 - What are the time, cost, paid-in minimum capital and number of procedures to get a local limited liability company up and running?

 Doing Business records all procedures officially required, or commonly done in practice, for an entrepreneur to start up and formally operate an industrial or commercial business, as well as the time and cost to complete these procedures and the paid-in minimum capital requirement (figure 1).
 These procedures include obtaining all necessary licenses and permits and completing any required notifications, verifications or inscriptions for the company and employees with relevant authorities.
 The ranking of economies on the ease of starting a business is determined by sorting their distance to frontier scores for starting a business.
 These scores are the simple average of the distance to frontier scores for each of the component indicators (figure 2).
-The distance to frontier measure illustrates the distance of an economy to the “frontier,” which is derived from the most efficient practice or highest score achieved on each indicator.
+The distance to frontier score shows the distance of an economy to the “frontier,” which is derived from the most efficient practice or highest score achieved on each indicator.

 Figure 2 - Starting a business: getting a local limited liability company up and running